manaskumarm/UnitTest/README.md

 ![image](https://github.com/manaskumarm/UnitTest/assets/14363425/7b96476b-bc5e-4464-8e39-4373dbe11857)

-There are different types of Unit test frameworks available NUnit, XUnit and MSTest.
-You can choose one of them based on your requirement(we disscuss MSTest).
-Here are the few attributes of MSTest framework
+There are different types of Unit test frameworks available like NUnit, XUnit and MSTest.
+You can choose one of them based on your requirement(we discuss MSTest).
+Here are the few attributes of MSTest framework:

 * [TestInitialize]	Marks a method that should be called before each test method.
 One such method should be present before each test class.
 * [TestCleanup]	Marks a method that should be called after each test method.
 One such method should be present before each test class.